rsonger/software-engineering-lab/_posts/2023-05-17-geometric_transformations.md

   - Notes
 ---

-*This post explains the mathematical concepts behind matrix calculations for common transformations in computer graphics, including scaling, rotation, translation, and projection.*
+*This lesson explains the mathematical concepts behind matrix calculations for common transformations in computer graphics, including scaling, rotation, translation, and projection.*

 # Overview